Mildred Blaxter: Career and contributions

-In 1982, when her husband retired, she joined the University of East Anglia, rising to professor of medical sociology in 2000, and was senior sociologist at the University of Cambridge.
-In 1990, she published Health and Lifestyles.
-Her last book came out in 2004, Health: Key Concepts.
+In 1982, when her husband retired, she joined the University of East Anglia, rising to professor of medical sociology in 2000, and later became senior sociologist at the University of Cambridge.
+Between 1987 and 1992, she was director of the programme "Behavioural Aspects of AIDS" under the Economic and Social Research Council.
+In 1987, she became the lead editor of the journal Sociology of Health and Illness, continuing till 1994.
+From 1991, the journal instituted the SHI Mildred Blaxter New Writer's Prize, annual award given to best articles.
+In 1990, Blaxter published Health and Lifestyles.